The energy transition presents a chance for Canada’s small, open economy to reset and recharge its global competitiveness.

 Harmonizing market design

 LETS market design involves decisions around how the carbon market will legally operate.
 This include what sectors will be covered by the program, the price of carbon and how exposed emitters will be to that price, who can hold carbon credits and under what conditions, and rules around monitoring, reporting and verification (MRV), including enforcement and non-compliance penalties.
-To take just one example, facilities that emit above a certain amount automatically covered LETS, but this coverage standard varies widely from province to province.
+To take just one example, facilities that emit above a certain amount are automatically covered by LETS, but this coverage standard varies widely from province to province.
 Most LETS also allow smaller facilities to opt into and benefit from the program, but this standard also varies from province to province.

 A Patchwork Of Carbon Coverage Standards